 National Weather Service Billings MT

-east.
-Afternoon highs will be in the 30s across the west, with 40s
+Afternoon highs will be mainly in the 30s and 40s.

 Regional Weather Summary